-Introductory Course to Responsible Research Assessment
+Introduction to Responsible Research Assessment Course

 The DORA introductory course on responsible research assessment